olifrost/olifrost.github.io/_posts/2021-02-25-square-root.md

 {% include youtube id="_d9Hd6XpZVg" %}

-If you would like to personally drink these beverages, you'll find them at [Square Root](https://www.squarerootsoda.com)
+If you would like to personally drink these beverages, you'll find them at [Square Root](https://www.squarerootsoda.com).

-And if you run a small business and are seeking similar help, feel free to [get in touch.](mailto:{{ site.author.email }})
+Use discount code OLI and get a free error at the checkout.

+*You can now hire your very own Oli Frost at [Oli Frost Ltd](/ltd)*

 ---